inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

 This web application displays the current time in Moscow.
-The app is written in Python and built using Flask .
+The app is written in Python and built using Flask.
+Also in the latest image `/visits` subdirectory is introduced, which shows the number of times the app is accessed.

 ## Installation